AminaB/devops/full_devops/aws/aws.md

 # aws
-- use static public ip to avoid ip changing when you powert off your instance (elastic ip)
+- use static public ip to avoid ip changing when you power off your instance (elastic ip)
 - use cli : create user "awscli" with access key
-- install as-cli
+- install aws-cli
 - and run : aws configure

 # aws command